|Price: $375 (Early Registrant Price $350)

 Upon completion of this continuing education seminar, participants will be able to:

-1. Explain to patients the rationale for using biofeedback for the treatment of bladder, bowel, and pelvic pain disorders.
+1) Participants will be able to explain to patients the rationale for using biofeedback for the treatment of bladder, bowel, and pelvic pain disorders.

-2. Describe a biofeedback assessment, and how patients with complex cases will benefit from this treatment.
+2) Participants will be able to describe a biofeedback assessment, and how patients with complex cases will benefit from this treatment.

-3. Explain tasks of an EMG instrument, and assessment and treatments using sEMG.
+3) Participants will be able to explain tasks of an EMG instrument, and assessment and treatments using sEMG.

-4. Demonstrate use of a rectal or vaginal sEMG sensor.
+4) Participants will experience treating and being treated with the use of a rectal or vaginal sEMG sensor.

 We always want to hear from those interested in hosting our courses.
 We work with healthcare organizations of all types, sizes, and locations.
 Please, Contact us about Hosting Biofeedback for Pelvic Muscle Dysfunction or any other course!